Robust and efficient verification of graph states in blind measurement-based quantum computation

-\textbf{Robust and efficient verification of quantum states in the i.i.d.\! scenario}\\ Up to now we have focused on quantum state verification (QSV) in the adversarial scenario, in which the state $\rho$ prepared by Bob can be an arbitrary state in the whole space $\caH^{\otimes (N+1)}$.
-In this section, we turn to the i.i.d.\! scenario, in which the prepared state is restricted to take on the form $\rho=\sigma^{\otimes (N+1)}$ with $\sigma\in \mathcal{D}(\caH)$.
+\textbf{Robust and efficient verification of quantum states in the i.i.d.\! scenario}\\ Up to now we have focused on QSV in the adversarial scenario, in which the server Bob can prepare an arbitrary state $\rho$ on the whole space $\caH^{\otimes (N+1)}$.
+In this section, we turn to the i.i.d.\! scenario, in which the prepared state is a tensor power of the form $\rho=\sigma^{\otimes (N+1)}$ with $\sigma\in \mathcal{D}(\caH)$.
 This verification problem was originally studied in Refs.~\cite{Ha09-2,HMT} and later more systematically in Ref.~\cite{PLM18}.
 So far, efficient verification strategies based on local operations and classical communication (LOCC) have been constructed for various classes of pure states, including bipartite pure states \cite{LHZ19,Wang19,Yu19}, stabilizer states (including graph states) \cite{HayaM15,PLM18,ZH3,ZhuEVQPSlong19,Dangn20}, hypergraph states \cite{ZH3}, weighted graph states \cite{HayaTake19}, Dicke states \cite{Liu19,Li21}, ground states of local Hamiltonians \cite{ZLC22,CLZ22}, and certain continuous-variable states \cite{LiuYC21}, see Refs.~\cite{Kliesch21,YSG21} for overviews.
 Verification protocols based on local collective measurements have also been constructed for Bell states \cite{Ha09-2,PhysRevLett.129.190504}.
 However, most previous works did not consider the problem of robustness.
-Consequently, most protocols known so far are not robust, and the sample cost may increase substantially if robustness is taken into account, see Supplementary Section~\ref{app:IIDsetting} for explanation.
-Only recently, several works considered the problem of robustness \cite{YSG21,WHZhang20,WHZhang20npj,Jiang20npj}; however, the degree of robustness of verification protocols has not been analyzed, and the sampling complexity of robust verification has not been clarified, although this problem is apparently much simpler than the counterpart in the adversarial scenario.
+Consequently, most protocols known so far are not robust, and the sample cost may increase substantially if robustness is taken into account, see Supplementary Note~8~A for explanation.
+Only recently, several works considered the problem of robustness \cite{YSG21,WHZhang20,WHZhang20npj,Jiang20npj,Xia22NJP}; however, the degree of robustness of verification protocols has not been analyzed, and the sample complexity of robust verification has not been clarified, although this problem is apparently much simpler than the counterpart in the adversarial scenario.